electric-eloquence/gulp/docs/API.md

 // Takes in a callback so the engine knows when it'll be done gulp.task('one', function(cb) {
-    // Do stuff -- async or otherwise cb(err); // If err is not null and not undefined, the run will stop, and note that it failed });
+    // do stuff -- async or otherwise cb(err); // If err is not null and not undefined, the run will stop, and note that it failed });